 Privacy questions?
 Email us at support@dnounce.com.

 We don't editorialize records.
 We don't rank people based on their reputation score in search results.
 We don't promote or suppress specific records for commercial reasons.
 We don't accept payment to remove or alter records.
+We don't verify the truth of submitted content — that is the community's role.

 Nothing on this page is legal advice.
 We're a platform, not a law firm.
 If you have a specific legal situation involving a record on DNounce, please consult a licensed attorney in your jurisdiction.